KittenBot/learn-kittenbot/docs/sugar/Sugar Cube - RGB Light Ring.md

 ## View the preset effect

 📑: It is recommended that you use the online mode and click directly to view the preset effect.
-It is convenient and quick.`<br />`
+It is convenient and quick.

 ![image-20240316175502825](https://learn.kittenbot.cn/2024md_pic/image-20240316175502825.png)